-Lost and found articles are placed on a rack in the main lobby.
-Parents and children are urged to check for lost articles frequently.
-Every effort will be made to return lost items to their owner.
-Proper marking of clothing and other articles is important to returning these items to their owners.
+Lost and found articles are placed in the designated lockers near the main office.
+Parents and children are urged to check the box for lost articles.
+Please put your child's name on personal items.as every effort will be made to return lost items to their owner.
 Items left after school is out in June are donated.